microsoft/FluidFramework/packages/dds/tree/docs/roadmap.md

 -   App semantics: a set of changes represents a logical edit in the application model that must be applied atomically, and tree-level operations (such as undo/redo or history) should never result in an intermediate state being exposed.
 -   Dependencies between changes: changes within a grouping depend on some invariant (e.g., an insert should be applied only if none of the other changes in its group fail to apply due to concurrent edits).

-This milestone enables the creation of a single synchronous transaction per Shared Tree and guarantees atomicity (including for remote recipients of the edit).
+This milestone enables the creation of a single synchronous transaction per Shared Tree and guarantees the changes bundled in the transaction will be applied without interleaving of other changes.
-The other requirements will be satisfied by future milestones such as _Undo/redo_ and _Constraints_.
+This is true for transactions made locally, as well as transaction received from peers.

+This milestone does not include support for atomicity of transactions (see _Constraints_).
+See also _Undo/redo_.

 ## Tree reading and writing with JS object style API

-> Complete
+> In progress

 A key objective of Shared Tree is that it be intuitive and easy for developers to use.
 To enable this, Shared Tree will include a high-level API that presents the tree as if it were composed of JavaScript objects.